Mohsen Fakhrizadeh: Ambush attack

 On 27 November 2020, Fakhrizadeh was ambushed while traveling in a black Nissan Teana (pictured) on a rural road in Absard, a city near Tehran.
-He had been traveling between Tehran and his weekend villa: the area around Absard is filled with vacation villas for the Iranian elite.
+He had been traveling between Tehran and his weekend villa: the area around Absard is filled with vacation villas.
 On that particular day, the roads were emptier than normal due to a COVID-19 pandemic lockdown, giving the attackers an opportunity to strike with fewer people in the area.
 Accompanied by a convoy of three armored vehicles, he was driving with his wife in an armored car.
 The convoy carried eleven bodyguards.
 Many reports of the incident are conflicting and there are multiple competing narratives.

 Initial accounts described a Nissan truck, carrying explosives hidden beneath a load of wood, that detonated near Fakhrizadeh's car.
 According to Iranian authorities, gunmen then emerged and fired upon Fakhrizadeh's car.
 In response, Fakhrizadeh's bodyguards clashed with the assailants.
 In the gunfight, three bodyguards were killed and others were wounded.
 Iranian sources reported that three to four of the attackers were killed.
 This account was partly corroborated by witnesses who spoke to state media.
 There were also reports of a suicide attacker who later died from his injuries.